stbnrivas/dataModels/specs/ParksAndGardens/GreenspaceRecord/doc/spec.md

 -   `soilMoistureVwc` : The observed soil moisture measured as Volumetric Water Content, VWC (percentage, expressed in parts per one).

-    -   Attribute type: [Number](https://schema.org/Number) between 0 and 1.
+    -   Attribute type: Property.
+[Number](https://schema.org/Number) between 0 and 1.
     -   Attribute metadata:
         -   `timestamp` : optional timestamp for the observed value.
 It can be omitted if the observation time is the same as the one captured by